xStealaBrainrot

 All versions of Chica from Five Nights at Freddy’s (FNAF)

-Chica is one of the original animatronics and main antagonists of the Five Nights at Freddy’s series.
-She is a yellow chicken who acts as a backing vocalist in Freddy Fazbear’s band, frequently associated with the kitchen, her bib that says “LET’S EAT!!!” and the cupcake with eyes she carries.
-She is possessed by the soul of a child named Susie.
+Chica is one of the original animatronics and a major antagonist in the Five Nights at Freddy’s series.
+She is portrayed as a yellow chicken who serves as a backing vocalist in Freddy Fazbear’s band at Freddy Fazbear’s Pizza.
+In addition, Chica is widely recognized for her bib featuring the phrase “LET’S EAT!!!” and for carrying her iconic cupcake companion with eyes.

 • Chica (Classic) – Five Nights at Freddy’s: The original yellow chicken animatronic, appearing as a back-up singer in the first game.
 She is known for her bib that says “LET’S EAT!!!” and for carrying a small character known as Mr. Cupcake.